silvematt/VegasCoop/README.md

 The mod adds commands that call C++ code, but it uses an .esp to interface with the game, so there will be OBScript overhead.

+I think sharing this is a good thing, it can serve as a starting point or reference for setting up a co-op mod.

 # Some notes

 I do believe you could get far into development with an OBScript based setup like this example, especially for a co-op 2 player mod.
 But it's probably one of those things that works until it doesnt, and there will probably be some instances where you would really like to avoid it.